It's a New Day in Public Health.

 The Florida Breast and Cervical Cancer Early Detection Program (BCCEDP) can help.

-Eligible women can receive these cancer screenings in Sarasota, Manatee, DeSoto, Charlotte, Lee, Hendry, Glades and Collier Counties.
+Eligible women can receive these cancer screenings in Sarasota, Manatee, DeSoto, Charlotte, Lee, Hendry, Glades, and Collier counties.

 Services Provided: